Members of the Council of Economic Advisers

 Furman, who earned his Ph.D. in economics and a M.A. in government from Harvard University and a M.Sc. in economics from the London School of Economics, has also served as Visiting Scholar at NYU’s Wagner Graduate School of Public Service, a visiting lecturer at Yale and Columbia Universities, and a Senior Fellow at the Center on Budget and Policy Priorities.
 He has conducted research in a wide range of areas, including fiscal policy, tax policy, health economics, Social Security, and monetary policy.
 In addition to numerous articles in scholarly journals and periodicals, Furman is the editor of several books on economic policy, including Path to Prosperity and Who Has the Cure.

 Dr. Obstfeld previously served as an honorary advisor to the Bank of Japan's Institute of Monetary and Economic Studies.
-He was also a Fellow of the Econometric Society and the American Academy of Arts and Sciences, and an International Research Fellow at the Kiel Institute of World Economics.
-Among Dr. Obstfeld's honors are the Carroll Round Keynote Lecture, Woodward Lecture, and Bernhard Harms Prize and Lecture in 2004.
-His research focuses on exchange rates and international financial crises, global capital-market integration, and monetary policy in open economies.
+He is a Fellow of the Econometric Society and the American Academy of Arts and Sciences.
+Among Dr. Obstfeld's honors are the American Economic Association’s Ely Lecture, Tilburg University’s Tjalling Koopmans Asset Award, and the Kiel Institute’s Bernhard Harms Prize and Lecture.
+His research focuses on exchange rates, international financial crises, global capital-market integration, and monetary policy in open economies.
 He is also the co-author of two leading textbooks on international economics.

 Betsey Stevenson is a member of the Council of Economic Advisers.
 She is on leave from the University of Michigan’s Gerald R. Ford School of Public Policy and the Economics Department where she is an Associate Professor of Public Policy and Economics.
 She was also a Research Associate with the National Bureau of Economic Research, a Fellow of the Ifo Institute for Economic Research in Munich and has served on the Board of Directors of the American Law and Economics Association and the advisory board of the Brookings Papers on Economic Activity.
 She served as the Chief Economist of the US Department of Labor from 2010 to 2011, and has taught at the University of Pennsylvania’s Wharton School and Princeton and been a visiting scholar at the Philadelphia and San Francisco Federal Reserve Banks.